Call To Schedule A Free Consultation

 What are the Degrees of Burn Injuries?

 Depending on the type of burn and the extent of the damage done, burn injuries may be categorized into different degrees.
 These are first, second, third, and fourth-degree burns.
-Characteristics of each degree include:

-• Third-degree burns are serious injuries that can damage all three layers of skin, the epidermis, dermis, and the hypodermis, which is the bottom-most fatty layer of skin.
+• Third-Degree Burn: Third-degree burns are serious injuries that can damage all three layers of skin, the epidermis, dermis, and the hypodermis, which is the bottom-most fatty layer of skin.
 Third-degree burns may appear white, brown, or black and are often described as looking “leathery.”

 The Consequences Of Burn Injuries

 Of all personal injuries, burn injuries are typically among the most painful and difficult to treat.
-Burn injury victims may require multiple surgeries, skin grafts, expensive medication to manage pain and prevent infection, rehabilitation, and various other types of medical treatment and expenses for years to come.
+Burn injury victims may require multiple surgeries, skin grafts, rehabilitation, expensive medication to manage chronic pain and prevent infection, and various other types of medical treatment and expenses for years to come.
+These types of injuries also often result in significant scarring and disfigurement, profoundly affecting the victim’s self-image and emotional well-being.

-Can I File a Burn Injury Lawsuit?
+Can I Sue for a Burn Injury?

-Under Ohio and Kentucky personal injury law, a victim (or his or her family, in cases of wrongful death in Kentucky) may file a burn injury claim to seek financial compensation for the losses and damages experienced as a result of the injury.
+Under Ohio and Kentucky personal injury law, a victim (or his or her family, in wrongful death cases) may file a burn injury claim to seek financial compensation for the losses and damages experienced as a result of the injury.
 However, in order for a successful burn injury lawsuit to take place, it must be proven that the injuries occurred due to someone else’s negligence.
-An experienced attorney at The Lawrence Firm will work hard to prove negligence and ensure you receive fair compensation for your medical bills, lost wages, physical trauma, and more, whether through a settlement with the insurance company or at trial.

 To learn if you have a valid burn injury case and are entitled to financial compensation, call our burn injury attorneys today for a free case evaluation.
 You can reach our Covington, KY law office at (859) 578-9130 or our Cincinnati, OH law office at (513) 651-4130